Hi, my name is Lenny

 May - Aug 2017

 OptumSoft is an IoT startup founded by the namesake of our School of Computer Science and former professor from Stanford University, David Cheriton.
-During my internship at OptumSoft, I worked on a Kalman-like algorithm that predicted the reliability of sensor readings and used C++/TACC, our in-house distributed language.
-I also wrote a test generator in Python that generated hundreds of tests to validate our in-house compiler and a serialization mechanism used in distributed environments.
+I worked on a Kalman-like algorithm that predicted the reliability of sensor readings, learned to use an in-house programming language, and wrote a test generator to validate our in-house compiler.

 Software Engineering Intern | Calgary, AB